18101-muhammad/Group_project_DBS_ie/README.md

 How to run
 ==================================
 1) Current this is connected to college DB
-2) First run backend api code : inside backend repo, `python start.py`
+2) First run backend api code : inside backend repo, `python start.py` api server will start on 5001
-3) then run angular webapp: inside backend repo, `npm start`
+3) then run angular webapp: inside backend repo, `npm start` frontend server will start on 4200, visit localhost:4200 to see the app.
 4) Step are given in each project code